ZJU-lishuang/triton_doc/docs_zh-CN/protocol/extension_statistics.md

   "queue" : $duration_stat,
   "compute_input" : $duration_stat,
   "compute_infer" : $duration_stat,
-  "compute_output" : $duration_stat
+  "compute_output" : $duration_stat,
+  "cache_hit": $duration_stat,
+  "cache_miss": $duration_stat
 }
 ```

 - “success” : The count and cumulative duration for all successful
   inference requests.
+The "success" count and cumulative duration includes
+  cache hits.

 - “fail” : The count and cumulative duration for all failed inference
   requests.

 - “queue” : The count and cumulative duration that inference requests
   wait in scheduling or other queues.
+The "queue" count and cumulative
+  duration includes cache hits.

 - “compute_input” : The count and cumulative duration to prepare input
   tensor data as required by the model framework / backend.
 For
   example, this duration should include the time to copy input tensor
   data to the GPU.
+The "compute_input" count and cumulative duration DO NOT
+  include cache hits.

 - “compute_infer” : The count and cumulative duration to execute the
   model.
+The "compute_infer" count and cumulative duration DO NOT include
+  cache hits.

 - “compute_output” : The count and cumulative duration to extract
   output tensor data produced by the model framework / backend.
 For
   example, this duration should include the time to copy output tensor
   data from the GPU.
+The "compute_output" count and cumulative duration DO NOT
+  include cache hits.

+- "cache_hit" : The count of response cache hits and cumulative duration to
+  lookup and extract output tensor data from the Response Cache on a cache hit.
+  For example, this duration should include the time to copy output tensor data
+  from the Response Cache to the response object.

+- "cache_miss" : The count of response cache misses and cumulative duration to
+  lookup and insert output tensor data to the Response Cache on a cache miss.
+  For example, this duration should include the time to copy output tensor data
+  from the response object to the Response Cache.

 ```
 $batch_stats =